harishh29/bike-dealership-crystal-report/README.md

 ## CONCLUSION
 In my opinion, the SAP Crystal Report is very user-friendly especially in designing.
 For those who already have decent skill in SQL, this tools may not possess a significant challenge compared to other tools, such as DAX in Power BI.
-Though, I have to highlight that it is very outdated and doesn't produce an outstanding visualization compared to its competitors.